dat-lequoc/pdf-flashcards-autogen/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+For discussing improvements or new features, we encourage you to open an Issue first to facilitate community discussion.

 ## License